 In accordance with Department of Human Services policy, all students are required to undertake a National Police Record Check prior to clinical placements in each calendar year of their course.
 Students are also required to hold a current Working with Children Check and will be required to declare their immunisation status to satisfy the requirements of health organisations where they will be undertaking their clinical learning experience.
 A health organisation may refuse to accept a student for placement if the student’s immunisation status is not satisfactory to the health organisation.

 HME922 represents Semester 2 of Year 2 of the Doctor of Medicine (MD) course and consists of a single unit of four credit points.
 The unit is structured in two blocks: Brain and Behaviour, and Transition to Clinical Practice.
 Within each block the themes of Medical Sciences and Clinical Practice, Public Health Medicine, Indigenous Health and Ethics, Law and Professionalism are explored.
-Students will also undergo a series of clinical placements including a three-day visit to their clinical school during the first week of the TCP block.
+Students will also continue to undergo a series of clinical placements including a three-day visit to their clinical school during the first week of the TCP block.